-x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December 31, 2019 o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the Transition Period from

-Commission File Number: 001-34949

-(Exact Name of Registrant as Specified in Its Charter)

-British Columbia, Canada

-(State or Other Jurisdiction of Incorporation or Organization) 98-0597776

-(I.R.S.
-Employer Identification No.)

-701 Veterans Circle, Warminster, PA 18974 (Address of Principal Executive Offices)

-267-469-0914 (Registrant's Telephone Number, Including Area Code):

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class

-Trading Symbol(s)

-Name of Each Exchange on Which Registered

-Common shares, without par value

-ABUS

-The Nasdag Stock Market LLC

-Securities registered pursuant to Section 12(g) of the Act: None.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes o No x

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No x

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an "emerging growth company".
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o

-Accelerated filer x

-Non-accelerated filer o

-Smaller reporting company x

-Emerging growth company o

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o
+☒ ANNUAL REPORT PURSUANT TO SECT TON 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 193 4 For the Fiscal Year Ended December 3 31, 2020 or ☐ TRANSITION REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECUR For the Transition Period from ITIES EXCHANGE ACT OF 7 1934 Commission File Number: 001-34 Λ rbutus Biopharma Corp (Exact Name of Registrant as Specified in Its Charter) British Columbia, Canada (State or Other Jurisdiction of Incorporation or Organization) 701 Vitarian Cirala (I.R 8-0597776 S. Employer tification No.) 701 Veterans Circle Warminster PA 18974 (Address of Principal Executive Off ices) 267-469-0914 (Registrant's Telephone Number, Including Area Code) Se ecurities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchang Common shares, without par value Secur ABUS rities registered pursuant to Section 12(g) o The Nasdaq Stoo of the Act: None. ck Market LLC Indicate by check mark if the registrant is a well-kn No X Indicate by check mark if the registrant is not requi Indicate by check mark whether the registrant (1) during the preceding 12 months (or for such shor requirements for the past 90 days.
+Yes x No o has filed all reports required to be filed by Section 13 or 15(d) of the Sec curities Exchange Act of 1934 Indicate by check mark whether the registrant has Regulation S-T during the preceding 12 months (or - - Indicate by check mark whether the registrant is a "emerging growth company".
+See the definitions company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer iler Non-accelerated filer Smaller reporting company Emerging growth company \boxtimes If an emerging growth company, indicate by check or revised financial accounting standards provided d for complying with any nev

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \square

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes o No x
+Yes \square No X

-As of June 30, 2019, the last business day of the registrant's most recently completed second fiscal quarter, the approximate aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant was \$118,248,358 (based on the closing price of \$2.08 per share as reported on the NASDAQ Global Select Market as of that date).
+As of June 30, 2020, the last business day of the registrant's most recently completed second fiscal quarter, the approximate aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant was \$129,686,974 (based on the closing price of \$1.82 per share as reported on the Nasdaq Global Select Market as of that date).

-As of March 2, 2020, the registrant had 68,941,406 common shares, without par value, outstanding.
+As of March 3, 2021, the registrant had 95,583,915 common shares, without par value, outstanding.
 In addition, the registrant had outstanding 1,164,000 convertible preferred shares, which will be mandatorily converted into approximately 23 million common shares on October 18, 2021.
-Assuming the convertible preferred shares were converted as of March 2, 2020, the registrant would have had approximately 92 million common shares outstanding at March 2, 2020.
+Assuming the convertible preferred shares were converted as of March 3, 2021, the registrant would have had approximately 118 million common shares outstanding at March 3, 2021.